White-winged Dove (Zenaida asiatica)

 During spring in the Sonoran Desert, the air is filled with the mating call of the white-winged dove.
 Their hoots and coos are so abundant that they sometimes drown out the sounds of other birds.

 However noisy the white-winged dove might be, they play a very important role in the life cycle of the saguaro cactus.
 When saguaros flower, white-winged doves move from flower to flower, sipping nectar and pollinating the plant.
 Once the flowers become fruit, the doves have a new food source.
-The sweet fruit is filled with thousands of tiny seeds, which pass unharmed through the digestive system of the dove.
-If seeds are passed while the dove is perched on a tree or bush, that tree or bush might become a nurse plant to the growing saguaro.
+The sweet fruit is filled with thousands of tiny seeds, which are consumed and digested.
+However, occasionally a dove feeding her young may inadvertantly drop a seed.
+If that seed is dropped while the dove is perched on a tree or bush, that tree or bush might become a nurse plant to the growing saguaro.
 Such a plant protects the young saguaro from extreme weather and animals and greatly increases its chances of survival.

 Size: 11.5 in.
 Wingspan: 19 in.